adamyodinsky/data_downloader/README.md

 - `db-down` Remove the database containers and networks using docker-compose.
 - `db-stop` Stop the database containers using docker-compose.
 - `db-rm-volumes` Remove the database containers, networks, and volumes using docker-compose.
-- `db-init-tables` Create tables and indices.
+- `db-init` Create Server, tables, index them, and updates the sp500 tickers table.
 - `db-populate-tickers-table` Populate the [stocks list table](#11-glossary).
 - `db-delete-tables-content` Delete all table's content.
 - `make run-get-stock-data ARGS=<args>` Run data_downloader cli to download specific stock data, use "ARGS=--help" to see all available options.